 The onus is, therefore, on the individual to reveal their mental illness or mask it.
 And rather than reveal something vulnerable and private, many people are inclined to put on a facade and pretend that everything’s OK.– Kate Dubé, Licensed Clinical Social Worker (LCSW)

 The problem is that they are not afforded the accommodations they need and deserve to live a healthy life, grow their careers, and thrive.

 9 tips to plan your conversation about your mental health

 When it comes to your workplace, hiding your mental illness from your boss has the potential to harm you more than it will protect you.
 If they don’t understand why your performance or quality of work has changed, that’s when they’ll have grounds to be upset.

-This doesn’t mean that you have to tell them every detail, or even discuss it with more than just your direct manager or HR representative.
-In fact, it’s completely acceptable, and recommended, to only share what you’re comfortable with and leave the rest out.
+This doesn’t mean you have to tell them every detail or even discuss it with more than just your direct manager or HR representative.
+In fact, it’s completely acceptable and recommended to only share what you’re comfortable with and leave the rest out.

 Below are 9 tips to consider when thinking about discussing your mental health with your boss.